|

 Scotland and elsewhere, that go back at least to

-to old-time Appalachian, Irish or New England string
+music, typically old-time Appalachian, Irish or New England string

 music, and to modern cousins of those

-dance.
-Comfortable shoes with smooth rubber
+during the dance.
+Comfortable shoes with

-Lightweight and comfortable clothes are
+just bare feet.
+Lightweight and comfortable

-Videos of the Contra Dance in Tallahassee on December 14, 2011: An answer to the
+Instructional Videos: Videos of the Contra Dance in Tallahassee on December 14, 2011: Videos

 question "Can you Contra Dance to almost any kind